kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

    a disruption and delays the disruption so that the users can finish their work.
 7. The admin changes his/her mind and cancels the node drain of node Z and makes it schedulable again.
-8. The node drain controller sets the intent to `Withdrawn` in `.spec.intent` of its own EvictionRequest.
+8. The node drain controller sets `.spec.intent` to `Withdrawn` on of its own EvictionRequest.
 9. The eviction request controller notices the change in `.spec.intent`, but there is still an active descheduling requester, so no action is required other than updating the `.status.requesters`.